SableVII/co10_Escape_SableVII/readme.md

 ## Feedback

-Please post bugs and feedback in our Gitlab at the [Github bugtracker](https://github.com/CaptainPStar/co10_Escape/issues)<br>
-You can join us at our Discord server at https://discord.gg/0kV3JvVEhmnMfmq1
+You can join the original Co10_Escape missions at their Discord server at https://discord.gg/0kV3JvVEhmnMfmq1